 Talent attaches the mouse's mouth to the mouthpiece and positions the tongue outside.

-After checking the depth of anesthesia, position elevation support beneath the animal to ensure the body and head remain leveled horizontally [1-TXT].
-Use a warm pad with paper to maintain the animal's temperature [2-TXT].
+After checking the depth of anesthesia, position elevation support beneath the animal to ensure the body and head remain leveled horizontally and use a warm pad with paper to maintain the animal's temperature [1-TXT].
+Apply ointment to both eyes to prevent dryness[2-TXT].

-Talent places support beneath the animal.
+Talent places support and a warm pad covered with paper beneath the animal.
 TXT: Monitor the animal's breathing and coloration throughout the procedure

-Talent places a warm pad covered with paper on the animal.
+Talent applies ointment to both eyes to prevent dryness..
 TXT: Apply ointment to both eyes to prevent dryness

 Then, using iodine and alcohol, disinfect the mouse's head [1].
 Use a scalpel to make an incision along the head's midline, with the cut stretching from behind the eyes to post the lambda suture [2].
 Expose the skull and swab it with a sterile cotton tip saturated in 0.9% sodium chloride solution [3].